daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ---

-Triple bottom line economics is an exciting framework for environmentally regenerative investments, the general category that REDD+ projects falls within.
-Can this work at pace?
-At scale?
+Triple bottom line economics is an exciting framework for environmentally regenerative investments, such as REDD+ carbon credit projects.
+Can these work at a fast pace and wide scale?

 ---